California Truck Accident Lawyers

 Preserve Evidence: It is important to preserve evidence as quickly as possible.
 Critical evidence, like driver logs, computer records and on-board “black box” data – which can be decisive in proving why a truck accident occurred – must be secured before it is destroyed or disappears.
 Federal regulations permit trucking companies to destroy driver logs and other essential data after only six months.
 These items are often vital to lawyers and accident reconstruction experts in determining the causes of the accident.
 They should be retrieved and safely stored by your attorney while they are still available.

-Contact a Truck Accident Lawyer
+Contact an Accident and Injury Lawyer

 The Reeves Law Group has extensive experience and expertise in all types of vehicular accidents, including truck accidents and tractor-trailer accident cases.
 We have obtained many substantial and favorable results for our clients.
 If you have been in a trucking accident and need an immediate consultation, please contact us today.